open-telemetry/opentelemetry-specification/specification/trace/api.md

 - `version` (optional): Specifies the version of the instrumentation library (e.g. `semver:1.0.0`).

-Implementations might require the user to specify configuration properties at `TracerProvider` creation time, or rely on external configuration, e.g. when using the provider pattern.
+It is unspecified whether or under which conditions the same or different `Tracer` instances are returned from this functions.

+Implementations of this function MUST be prepared that an user calls the function only once per name+version combination (i.e. caches and re-uses the returned `Tracer` instance).
+If configuration changes should be picked up by users, these changes SHOULD be reflected in already returned objects, not only if the user calls the API to get a `Tracer` again.

+Note: This could, for example, be implemented by storing any mutable configuration in the `TracerProvider` and having `Tracer` implementation objects have a reference to the `TracerProvider` that created them.
+If configuration must be stored per-tracer (such as disabling a certain tracer), the tracer could, for example, do a look-up with its name+version in a map in the `TracerProvider`, or the `TracerProvider` could maintain a registry of all returned `Tracer`s and actively update their configuration if it changes.

-#### Runtimes with multiple deployments/applications
+### Runtimes with multiple deployments/applications

+Some applications may have to use multiple `TracerProvider` instances, e.g. to have different settings (e.g. `SpanProcessor`s) to each (and consequently to the `Tracer`s crated by them).

-Runtimes that support multiple deployments or applications might need to provide a different `TracerProvider` instance to each deployment.
-To support this, the global `TracerProvider` registry may delegate calls to create new instances of `TracerProvider` to a separate `Provider` component, and the runtime may include its own `Provider` implementation which returns a different `TracerProvider` for each deployment.
+For example, runtimes that support multiple deployments or applications might need to provide a different `TracerProvider` instance to each deployment.
+To support this, a global `TracerProvider` registry may delegate calls to create new instances of `TracerProvider` to a separate `Provider` component, and the runtime may include its own `Provider` implementation which returns a different `TracerProvider` for each deployment.